HEALTHY COMMUNITY OR HARMFUL CULT? | Former Spiritual Cult Member Reveals the Red Flags

 After thousands of hours of meditation and singing countless Sanskrit puja ceremonies, I emerged as a fully-fledged ‘monk’ and meditation teacher.
 From there, I went on to teach in multiple countries - from Austria to Australia.
 I share this background because communities like these are usually a positive experience, sometimes for a few years, with the harmful culty stuff introduced gradually, after you are already fully invested.

 I was told that, unless I was lucky enough to be ‘struck by enlightenment lightening’, I needed to take vows to commit to the spiritual path.
 However, although they were sold as being solely for my spiritual growth, they included the small print vow of ‘surrendering my life’ to the leader of the organisation.
-Yes, I should have run away then, but I didn’t yet know that cults use spiritual ‘truths’ in manipulative and violent ways.
+Yes, I probably should have run away then, but I didn’t yet know that cults use spiritual ‘truths’ in manipulative and violent ways.

 Once I was ‘in’, the love-bombing stopped, and the tough love started – known in the community as ‘ruthless compassion’.